 - Biwako Hotel | 2-40 Hama-Machi, Otsu, Shiga | 5 minutes’ walk from Keihan Hamaotsu Station | Room prices range from RM350 to RM1,200 per room per night

-Catch Part II of this story in Issue 13.2.
+Catch Part II of this story here.

 Gaya Travel Magazine expresses our heartfelt gratitude to Kansai Gastronomy Tourism Promotion Council Office, Japan Railway Company, Keihan Group, Don Quijote Group, Sakai Tourism and Convention Bureau, and Wendy Tour for making the writer’s Kansai region food trip possible.